Squirrels belong to the family Sciuridae, made up of small or medium-sized rodents.

 Apart from the damage and discomfort their presence can give, squirrels can also harbor pathogens (such as salmonella) that may be harmful to people (although transmission has rarely, if ever, been documented).

-Besides, just like other mammals, rabies can occur in squirrels, too (again, there is no documented case of any person getting rabies from a squirrel).
+Besides, rabies can occur in squirrels, too, just like in other mammals (again, there is no documented case of a person getting rabies from a squirrel).

 But then, we can never be too careful.
-Hence, the need to eject them from home once detected.
+Hence, there is a need to eject them from home once detected.

-Other times, these creatures may intentionally invade your home in their search for a nesting spot, sustenance, and a warm and dry atmosphere for protection from the threatening outdoor element.
+Other times, these creatures may intentionally invade your home, searching for a nesting spot, sustenance, and a warm and dry atmosphere to protect them from the threatening outdoor elements.

 When this happens, they may not want to leave anymore.